lrepneb/lrepneb/README.md

 **[Tilly's Critter Command](https://dgacornell.itch.io/tillys-critter-command)**
 - Developed an engaging gameplay experience with dynamic enemy AI and stylized UI.

-**NBA Game Trends Analysis**
-- Used statistical modeling to uncover drivers of modern basketball scoring trends.

 ---

 Feel free to connect or explore my repositories to see more of my work!
 Let's cook up tantilizing technology together. 🌟